Artillex-Studios/Documentation/Writerside/topics/Developer-API2.md

 As an example, I will be adding a vanilla minecraft xp booster to axboosters with the API!

-First, don't forget to app AxBoosters to your plugin's plugin.yml, like this:
+First, don't forget to add AxBoosters to your plugin's plugin.yml, like this:
 ```yaml
 depend:
   - AxBoosters